 Work with an external host organisation on a research project designed to be useful to them, while being supervised by university tutors.

 This module provides you with real world teaching experience and allows you to conduct a project with a school into an aspect of teaching and learning in your subject.

 Geotechnologies A: Advanced GIS

 Develop your geospatial analysis and modelling skills with GIS.
 This will provide you with key expertise when you enter the geographic job market.

 Renewable and Geo-Energies

 This module introduces you to a range of renewable and geo-energy systems and gives the environmental context and drivers for renewable energy development.
-You'll also explore the environmental benefits and drawbacks of the various technologies.

 Advanced Field Study

 This is an opportunity to expand on your field work experience gained during Year 2, in a destination such as Iceland, Hong Kong, Malawi and the Swiss Alps.